 “On Gone Girl we managed to do a huge number of effects shots, probably more than 200, in house thanks to the tight integration between Premiere Pro and After Effects,” says Mavromates.
 “I don’t think the average viewer will think of Gone Girl as a visual effects movie.
 However, when you look closely at David’s movies he is playing little visual tricks and we are doing brass polishing on a significant number of shots.”

 This talented group of self-described perfectionists, supported by a gifted and driven post-production team, put the Adobe video workflow through its most rigorous use case to date with great success.
 Now, with the hard work behind them, they can sit back and watch their months of work unfold for theater audiences around the world.

-Stay tuned for in-depth series of interviews with Kirk Baxter, Tyler Nelson, Peter Mavromates, and Jeff Brue about their work on Gone Girl.
+Check the Adobe Premiere Pro blog next week for in-depth interviews with Kirk Baxter, Tyler Nelson, Peter Mavromates, and Jeff Brue about their work on Gone Girl.